Genevieve Nnaji: Career

-In 2009, Nnaji was one of the best-paid female actors in Nollywood.
-Due to her contributions to the Nigerian movie industry, she became the first actor to be awarded Best Actress at the 2001 City People's Awards, the award ceremony that previously had only recognized politicians and business conglomerates.
+In 2009, Nnaji was one of the highest-paid female actor in Nollywood.
+Due to her contributions to the Nigerian movie industry, she became the first actor to be awarded Best Actress at the 2001 City People's Awards, the award ceremony that previously had only recognised politicians and business conglomerates.
 She was also the first actor to be awarded as Best Actress by the Censors Board of Nigeria in 2003.
 In 2009, she was referred to as the Julia Roberts of Africa by Oprah Winfrey.

-In November 2015, Nnaji produced her first movie called Road to Yesterday, later winning Best Movie Overall -West Africa at the 2016 Africa Magic Viewers Choice Awards.
+In November 2015, Nnaji produced her first movie called Road to Yesterday, later winning Best Movie Overall -West Africa at the 2016 Africa Magic Viewers' Choice Awards.

-In January 2018, it was reported that Genevieve would be replacing Funke Akindele as a member of the Dora Milaje in Marvel's Avengers: Infinity War.
+In January 2018, it was reported that Nnaji would be replacing Funke Akindele as a member of the Dora Milaje in Marvel's Avengers: Infinity War.
 This was later debunked as an internet prank and the actor did not appear in the movie.

 On 7 September 2018, her directorial debut Lionheart was acquired by online streaming service Netflix, making it the first Netflix original film from Nigeria.
-The movie had its world premiere at the 2018 Toronto International Film Festival, alongside Farming, the Adewale Akinnuoye-Agbaje's autobiographical directorial debut where she starred in alongside Kate Beckinsale, Damson Idris, and Gugu Mbatha-Raw.
+The movie premiered at the 2018 Toronto International Film Festival, where she also appeared in Adewale Akinnuoye-Agbaje's autobiographical directorial debut Farming, alongside Kate Beckinsale, Damson Idris and Gugu Mbatha-Raw.

-Genevieve Nnaji is also a women's activist.
+Nnaji is also a women's activist.
 She advocates for Nigerian girls to be able to have a say in who they choose to marry.
 She is against early marriages for the girl child.
-She is strongly against the abuse of women in society.
-Genevieve says she is a strong advocate for social justice.
-Further, Genevieve Nnaji is a strong feminist.
-She states her type of feminism is the woman who has the right to make her own choices and do whatever she feels like.
+She advocates against the abuse of women in society.
+Nnaji has described herself as a feminist, stating that her type of feminism is that of a woman who has the right to make her own choices and do whatever she feels like.

 Modelling

-Nnaji has featured in several commercials, including for Pronto (beverage) and Omo detergent.
-In 2004, she became the "Face of Lux" in Nigeria in a highly lucrative sponsorship deal.
+Nnaji has featured in several commercials, including Pronto (beverage) and Omo detergent.
+In 2004, she became the "Face of Lux" in Nigeria.
 In 2008, Nnaji launched the clothing line "St. Genevieve", which donates its proceeds to charity.
-In May 2010, she was appointed to be the official "Face of MUD" in Nigeria.
+In May 2010, she was appointed as the "Face of MUD" in Nigeria.